 102 Form and Meaning I (1).

-Using exemplary artifacts from a survey of art history through A.D.
-1000, this course discusses the creative process and Christian world view, intent, concept, and the interrelationship of style, subject matter, and medium.
+Using exemplary artifacts from a survey of art history prehistory to early Medieval, this course discusses the creative process and Christian worldview, intent, concept, and the interrelationship of style, subject matter, and medium.

 104 Form and Meaning II (1).